geschwaerzler/java-xml-tool/README.md

 * JDK 1.8
 * The java project management tool _maven_, (I use version 3.5.2): [Maven](https://maven.apache.org/)
 * software version control: git
-* optional: Eclipse Java EE
+* optional, for the CarRental Example: Postgres

 ## Installation
 1. Change into the directory where your software project live: eg